What: Big Diablo Loop (BDL), a long loop hike through a least 55 parks.

 Notes for Potential Hikers

-The BDL route is 203 miles and gains about 35,000 feet.
+The BDL route is about 212.5 miles and gains about 35,000 feet.
 To put this in perspective, the John Muir Trail is 210 miles in length and has a gain of around 46,000 feet.
 Given that the trail passes John Muir’s home, we think of it as a three-season JMT alternate, best hiked between September and May.

 In many parks, there are numerous alternative ways to get from Point A to Point B; our choices were often arbitrary and there are many variations that could lengthen or shorten the route.
 Hike your own hike.

 Roughly half of the loop follows the yet to be completed Bay Area Ridge Trail.
-Over time, access changes on the ground as the Ridge Trail Council and other agencies work to acquire and develop more parks and build new trails.
+Over time, trail access changes on the ground as the Ridge Trail Council and other agencies work to acquire and develop more parks and build new trails.
 We know of at least two areas where planning and/or trail construction is underway that will eliminate more of the road walking and make the park-to-park connections even better; we will update the route information when those connections are opened to the public.

 The BDL is a loop that can be started and completed at any point and walked in either direction.
 We use public transit whenever possible and since bus service from Palo Alto is fast and frequent to Fremont/Union City, we elected to start our walk there.
 The CalTopo map and route notes are written starting in Fremont and walking counter-clockwise.